U.S. could blacklist Chinese surveillance tech firm Hikvision: NYT

 China has faced growing condemnation from Western capitals and rights groups for setting up facilities that U.N. experts describe as mass detention centers holding more than 1 million ethnic Uighurs and other Muslims.

-The White House did not immediately respond to a request for comment on the report.
-Hikvision could not be immediately reached for comment.
+Beijing has said its measures in Xinjiang, which are also reported to include widespread surveillance of the population, are aimed at stemming the threat of Islamist militancy.
+The facilities or camps that have opened are vocational training centers, the government has said.

-Reporting by Rama Venkat and Philip George in Bengaluru; Editing by Sandra Maler and Gopakumar Warrier
+Reporting by Rama Venkat and Philip George in Bengaluru; Additional Reporting by Brenda Goh and Shanghai Newsroom; Editing by Gopakumar Warrier and Anshuman Daga